 How Much Does Coving Cost to Install?

-If you are looking for higher quality coving or more ornate plaster cornice, you can expect this to cost around £500-£1000 per room.
+If you're looking for higher quality coving or more ornate plaster cornice, you can expect to pay between £500 and £1,000.

 Get Instant Quotes